 Safety mitigations should continue to apply in relevant settings where these activities are taking place (e.g. good ventilation, enhanced hygiene, etc.).

-The Chief Medical Officer’s advice to everyone on the list beyond level 0 is that it is currently safe to go into work if you cannot work from home and that it is safe to use public transport.
+The Chief Medical Officer’s advice to everyone on the list is that they can go into work if they cannot work from home and that they can use public transport.

-It is essential that everyone continues to follow the public health advice and remaining protection measures.
+It is essential that everyone continues to follow the public health advice and protective measures set out in this guidance.
 Strict adherence to mitigations is strongly encouraged for staff and pupils at highest risk.
-Mitigations which remain in place for now such as face coverings are not just to give added protection to the population as a whole, but also to give protection and assurance to those at highest clinical risk.
+Mitigations which remain in place for now are not just to give added protection to the population as a whole, but also to give protection and assurance to those at highest clinical risk.
 It is important to protect each other through getting the vaccination, getting tested, and following the remaining rules and guidance.

 It continues to be the employer’s responsibility to regularly carry out workplace risk assessments and put in place measures to make the workplace as safe as is reasonably practicable to try and minimise the risk to staff including contracting COVID-19.
 In carrying out risk assessments, employers should be mindful of their duties under the Equality Act 2010 at all times.
 Employees also have a responsibility to comply with safe working practices.

 It is essential that employers conduct a COVID-19 risk assessment which will help them to identity measures which can be implemented to reduce the risk of transmission in the workplace.
 Employers can be asked for copies of the risk assessments for the workplace.

 It is advised that those who are at highest risk also carry out an individual risk assessment.
 This includes a COVID-Age tool, which employees can use to highlight personal risk and support discussions with employers about any additional adjustments or arrangements that may be needed to make the workplace and duties safe for them.
 Find advice about individual risk assessments and the COVID-Age tool on gov.scot.